 Like used coffee grounds, fresh coffee grounds discourage pests and animals from coming to your plants and in your garden in general.

-What do coffee grounds bring to the garden?
+How do coffee grounds benefit the garden?

 Why are coffee grounds good for soil?

 Coffee grounds, both used and fresh, have about 2% nitrogen.
 This is beneficial when added to your compost.

 The C/N (carbon-nitrogen ratio) for roasted coffee grounds is 20, or about 20 parts carbon to one part nitrogen.
 For used coffee grounds, any water you put in the filter while making coffee also removes acidity.
 This ensures that used coffee grounds have a neutral pH level of 6.5 to 6.8.

 Can I put coffee filters in the soil or compost pile?